droxey/rails-tutorial-walkthrough/README.md

 * For a third time, we went through the full procedure of creating a new Rails application from scratch, installing the necessary gems, pushing it up to a remote repository, and deploying it to production.

-* The rails script generates a new controller with rails generate controller ControllerName <optional action names>.
+* The rails script generates a new controller with `rails generate controller ControllerName <optional action names>`.

-* New routes are defined in the file config/routes.rb.
+* New routes are defined in the file `config/routes.rb`.

 * Rails views can contain static HTML or embedded Ruby (ERb).

 * Automated testing allows us to write test suites that drive the development of new features, allow for confident refactoring, and catch regressions.